 A box packed with love, compassion, and information to offer a little light in a time of darkness for those surviving a suicide loss.

-We hope you would be willing to share our information and donate to the boxes so we may reach every family who has been impacted by a suicide loss.
+Please consider supporting this project by donating to NCF so we may reach every family who has been impacted by a suicide loss.
 We are working on changing the conversation of suicide from stigma, prejudice, and discrimination to that of compassion, love, and support.

 Why bluebird box?